AlessandroMarcellettiUnicam1/DApp_analysis_ecosystem/README.md

 > ### Make sure you read the Analysis page in the wiki first.
 > [Analysis page](https://github.com/AlessandroMarcellettiUnicam1/DApp_analysis_ecosystem/wiki/Dashboard-page)
 >
-> To test the analysis page, upload the test file into the database from the upload button inside the filter
+> To test the analysis page, upload the test file into the database from the "upload collection" button inside the filter
 >
 > `TestFile/testFile.json`
 >